BYU-PCCL/holodeck/docs/packages/docs/scenarios.rst

 What is a scenario?
 -------------------

-A scenario is a configuration for a Holodeck world, usually distributed with a package.
+A scenario tells Holodeck which world to load, which agents to place in the world, and which sensors they need.

 It defines:

 - Which world to load
 - Agent Definitions

   - What type of agent they are
   - Where they are
   - What sensors they have
 - Tasks

   - Which task
   - Which agents play which role in the task

 .. tip::
    You can think of scenarios like a map or gametype variant from Halo: